muhdhuz/audioDataloader/README.md

         [ 130]])
 ```
 **Parameters**
 The parameters files consist of json objects structed as nested python dicts.
-They are saved, loaded and modified via the [paramManager library](https://github.com/lonce/paramManager) by Lonce Wyse.
+They are saved, loaded and modified via the [paramManager library](https://github.com/lonce/paramManager).
-The paramManager found in this repository extends the original library with methods for resampling and updating params.
-To learn how to use ParamManager, try out the instructional ProcessFiles.ipynb.
+To learn how to use ParamManager, try out the instructional ProcessFiles.ipynb in the paramManager repo.

 **Running the AudioDataset class**
 ```bash